rathishkumar/lecture-notes/Module 1 - Transaction and Concurrency Control.md

 ## 6. ACID Properties

 * **Atomicity**: the booking and the payment both succeed, or both are undone.
-  * *If payment fails, the seat should not remain booked.*

 * **Consistency**: database rules (constraints, invariants) hold after the transaction.
-  * *A seat cannot be both booked and unbooked.*
-  * *reserved is boolean and show_stats free_count must match actual free seats.*
-  * *The number of available seats cannot become negative.*

 * **Isolation**: concurrent transactions do not interfere in unexpected ways.
-  * *Two users booking A1 at the same time should not both succeed.*

 * **Durability**: once a transaction commits, its effects persist even after crashes.
-  * *Once a booking is committed, it will stay even after crashes or restarts.*
-  * *PostgreSQL uses WAL (Write-Ahead Log) to ensure this.*

 We will unpack isolation and durability more below.